lrmcfarland/Coordinates/Python/Boost/README.md

 are used to generate the wrappers. setup.py builds them.

-There are some differences from the [Boost](../Boost) version, like not having a __repr__ and being able to create conversion constructors.
-The latter are not typical in python, but I was able to make it work in coords.cpp with the Manual wrappers.
+There are some differences from the [Boost](../Boost) version, like not having a coords.Error exception but using RuntimeError instead.
+The static unit vectors have also moved from coords.Ux to coords.Cartesian.Ux.
+Similarly for Uy, Uz, and Uo.

 ## To Build